 The potential for any device with set function parameters to be connected to other devices and services has far-reaching implications.
 In essence, a system or a service is a defined body, with the devices that keep it running playing the part of the various organs.

-Current examples that have proven to be successful can be found in a number of industries.
+We can see current successful examples of this in a number of industries.
 For example, a Formula 1 car is a closed collection of components that communicate with each other, with the driver and with the race team.
 This allows for unparalleled interaction and decisions on performance improvement.
 Another example is home automation.
 Users already have the ability to lock and unlock doors remotely, turn geysers on and off, and manage lighting systems.

 The likely overlaps with home automation are so numerous, that it has the effect of leaving this segment of IoT potential in the hands of the consumer.
 This makes it a very large market, and a successful IoT offering would definitely need to be available in mass.